Adaptive generalized conditional gradient method for multiobjective optimization: Conclusion

 \section{Conclusion}

-We suggested new generalized conditional gradient method that treats the special class of constrained and unconstrained multiobjective optimization problems.
+We suggested a new generalized conditional gradient method that treats the special class of constrained multiobjective optimization problems.
 The method allows the use of adaptive and line search procedures to produce parameters, which improves the implementation of the method.
-Detailed computational, iteration complexity, and convergence analysis of the proposed method is given under generalized assumptions, showing that every limit point of the sequence generated by the algorithm is a Pareto critical point, the algorithm generates the first $\mu$-approximate Pareto critical point within ${\bf\it {O}}(1/\mu^{2})$ iterations (for $\mu>0$), and the sublinear convergence maintained the best achievable rate ${\bf\it {O}}(1/k)$ ($k$ is number of iterations).
-The experimental results testified its performance in comparison with the proximal gradient method in \cite{4aa} and verified its advantage.
+Detailed computational, iteration complexity, and convergence analysis of the proposed method is given under reasonable assumptions, showing that every limit point of the sequence generated by the algorithm is a Pareto critical point, the algorithm generates the first $\mu$-approximate Pareto critical point within ${\bf\it {O}}(1/\mu^{2})$ iterations (for $\mu>0$), and the sublinear convergence maintained the best achievable rate ${\bf\it {O}}(1/k)$ ($k$ is number of iterations).
+Simple numerical experimental results were done to verify the validity of the method.

 The ideas of the paper can bring aspects that need to be investigated further about multiobjective optimization methods.
-For example, extending it to the bilevel multiobjective optimization case and considering a multiobjective optimization method that incorporates both adaptive and line search procedures in the context of Bregman proximal gradient and Riemannian manifold.
+For example, one can extend it to the bilevel multiobjective optimization case, or consider a method that incorporates both adaptive and line search procedures in Riemannian multiobjective optimization.